Want to get ahead? Need to catch up? Take a Summer Class online!Register Today

 All Curry College Resident students must enroll in one of the following mean plan options for the academic year 2020-2021:

 Your financial aid eligibility is determined by taking your cost of attendance for the academic year minus your expected family contribution (results of filing the FAFSA).
 Your cost of attendance is comprised of your direct, billed costs for tuition and fees and if applicable, room and board.
-Additionally, you incur related education expenses for which you are not billed such as books and supplies, transportation costs, etc. The combination of your direct and indirect costs equals your cost of attendance.
+Additionally, you incur related indirect education expenses for which you are not billed such as books and supplies, transportation costs, etc. The combination of your direct and indirect costs equals your cost of attendance.

-The direct costs shown below are actual expenses for the 2019-2020 academic year.
+The direct costs shown below are actual expenses for the 2020-2021 academic year.
 Students should also expect to incur indirect costs such as costs for books and supplies.
 Direct costs appear on a student’s bill, while indirect costs vary according to individual needs.
-Please remember that students must purchase their books each semester from the book store.
+Please remember that students must purchase their books each semester directly from the book store.
 Charges for books will not appear on a student’s bill.

 |Average Indirect Costs:|

-*Room cost is the standard.
+*Room and board cost is the standard.
 Additional charges may apply depending on room assignment, and meal plan selection.

-**This allowance is for non-resident living expense.
-Students who provide sufficient documentation of an off-campus rental agreement will have their allowance increased to $9,850 resulting in a total cost of attendance of $54,470.
+**This allowance is for non-resident living expenses.
+Students who provide sufficient documentation of an off-campus rental agreement will have their allowance increased to $9,850 resulting in a total cost of attendance of $55,205.